 In Psalm 19 verses 12-13 King David says a humble thing for a king.

 What he says has three parts.
+He says:

 Who can understand his errors?